tpetricek/cv/data/publications.md

   - venue: HATRA&nbsp;'24: Presented at 5th Workshop on Human Aspects of Types and Reasoning Assistants
   - year: 2024
   - arxiv: 2409.13872
-  - type: workshop
+  - type: workshop, 5yeartop

 * Cultures of Programming: The Development of Programming Concepts and Methodologies
   - authors: **Tomas Petricek**
   - year: 2025
   - venue: 420 pages, Cambridge Unviersity Press
-  - type: monograph, interdisciplinary
+  - type: monograph, interdisciplinary, 5yeartop
   - isbn: 9781009492379
   - comment: The book documents important episodes from the history of programming, interprets them using a novel conceptual framework and provides programmers, computer scientists and historians of computing with a comprehensive account of